c0basi/Image-resizing-api/README.md

 ## Image-resizing-api

-This is a project done to resize images in the browser
+This is a project done to resize images in the browser.
+This project is  for Backend Development with Node.js in Udacity's Full-Stack JavaScript Development Nanodegree.

 # To install and start the Image Process API server, run the following commands in this directory: